Steele dossier: Charles Dolan Jr.

-Dolan, who was "well-known among Russia experts," was another unwitting source for Danchenko.
-He was a public relations executive and Democratic party operative who had been active in Bill and Hillary Clinton's campaigns.
+Dolan was another unwitting source for Danchenko.
+He was "well-known among Russia experts" and also "well-connected in Russian President Vladimir Putin's inner circle".
+He was a public relations executive and had "numerous, but not high-profile, roles in Democratic circles".
+He had been active in Bill and Hillary Clinton's campaigns, including as a volunteer in her 2016 campaign.
 While working for Ketchum, a PR firm in New York, he "helped handle global public relations for the Russian Federation for eight years ending in 2014".
 He also became acquainted with Danchenko and allegedly "fed the dossier before he fought against it".
 Danchenko had also introduced Olga Galkina, another one of Danchenko's sources, to him.
-The two had regular interactions "including in ways that indicated they supported Mrs. Clinton's campaign".
+Dolan and Galkina had regular interactions "including in ways that indicated they supported Mrs. Clinton's campaign".

 Dolan's involvement as an unwitting source for Danchenko came to light in connection with Danchenko's indictment.
-Danchenko is accused of lying to the FBI by stating that "he did not discuss information in the dossier with the individual" [Dolan], "when in fact, the indictment claims, some of the material was 'gathered directly' from" him.
+Danchenko was accused, and later acquitted, of lying to the FBI by stating that "he did not discuss information in the dossier with the individual" [Dolan], "when in fact, the indictment claims, some of the material was 'gathered directly' from" him.
+Danchenko's indictment "suggests that while Danchenko allegedly misled people about his conversations with Dolan, the executive also misled Danchenko".

-Information allegedly from Dolan that ended up in the dossier were "rumors about Paul Manafort's dismissal as Trump's campaign chairman...Two days later, the indictment alleges, that information appeared in one of Steele's reports."
-Both men had also met in Moscow in June 2016, where Dolan had stayed at the Ritz-Carlton Hotel and toured the presidential suite where Trump had stayed in 2013.
-According to the Danchenko indictment, "a hotel staff member told [Dolan] that Mr. Trump had stayed there — but Mr. Dolan and another person on the tour told the F.B.I. that the staff member did not mention any salacious activity."
+The information allegedly from Dolan that ended up in the dossier was alleged to be "rumors about Paul Manafort's dismissal as Trump's campaign chairman. ...
+Two days later, the indictment alleges, that information appeared in one of Steele's reports."
+Both men had also met in Moscow in June 2016, where Dolan had stayed at the Ritz-Carlton Hotel and toured the presidential suite where the dossier alleged Trump had been recorded by Russian intelligence in 2013.
+According to the Danchenko indictment, "a hotel staff member told [Dolan] that Mr. Trump had stayed there – but Mr. Dolan and another person on the tour told the F.B.I. that the staff member did not mention any salacious activity."
 After meeting in Moscow, Danchenko flew "to London to provide information that would later appear in the dossier, the indictment claims, setting forth the timeline of these encounters without stating that Dolan was the source for specific claims about the purported tape."

+As the view that Millian was "Source D" has been questioned, an alternate source has been proposed, and that is Charles Dolan, Jr.:

-Dolan later stated "that he believed the analyst [Danchenko] 'worked for FSB'...
-Dolan later admitted to the FBI... that he had 'fabricated' the basis of certain details he had provided to Danchenko.
+Dolan later stated "that he believed the analyst [Danchenko] 'worked for FSB'. ...
+Dolan later admitted to the FBI ... that he had 'fabricated' the basis of certain details he had provided to Danchenko.
 He also reportedly said he was unaware of the specifics of Danchenko's work, or that the information they were trading would be transmitted to the FBI.
-Dolan's 'historical and ongoing involvement in Democratic politics,' the indictment asserts, 'bore upon' his 'reliability, motivations, and potential bias as a source of information' for Steele’s reports."
+Dolan's 'historical and ongoing involvement in Democratic politics,' the indictment asserts, 'bore upon' his 'reliability, motivations, and potential bias as a source of information' for Steele's reports."